 While I was interested in the new backstory and learning what ultimately led to the haunting, I enjoyed the chapters in the present more.
-Great care was taken in imitating the language of the time which made it sound more authentic, but it also made it harder for me to get into the story.
+Great care was taken to make the language sound more authentic, but it also made it harder for me to get into the story.

-Usually, horror and I don’t get on, but this wasn’t outright terrifying as much as it was disturbing and a little unsettling.
+Usually, horror and I don’t get on, but this was more disturbing than outright terrifying.
+Also a little unsettling.
 It worked really well for the story and meant that I could read it without losing any sleep, which is a miracle given how easily I scare 😛

-If you’d like to know more about the history involved, Wright includes a short lesson on the years she’s drawn from at the back.
-Knowing this book is based on actual events made it more chilling for me and I appreciated the insight at the end.
+Wright includes a short history lesson on the years she’s drawn from at the back.
+Knowing this book is based on actual events made it more chilling, and I appreciated the insight at the end.

 The only thing I’d say is that it could have done with fewer commas.
 There were far too many, and as an author and editor myself the overuse was annoying me a bit.

 If you’re a fan of horror and books set in our history but can’t usually cope with the genre like me, then I recommend you try this one!

 Have you read Daughters of the Oak?
 Get some cookies, drop me a comment and let’s get this book club going!

 Please note: All reviews contain affiliate links.
 I do not review books on this blog that I didn’t enjoy or believe in–all reviews are recommendations.

 For all other book reviews, please take a look here.